greyshirtguy/Pro7SinglePresentationRemote/README.md

 Please note this is BETA and make change/break at any time!

-Example URL to connect to ProPresenter 7 with ip address 192.168.1.7 and port 50001 and control the presentation that is called "Message": http://pro7api.greyshirtguy.com/Pro7SinglePresentationRemote.html?address=192.168.1.7&port=50001&presentation=message
+Example URL to connect to ProPresenter 7 with ip address 192.168.1.7 and port 50001 and control the presentation that is called "Message":

+http://pro7api.greyshirtguy.com/Pro7SinglePresentationRemote.html?address=192.168.1.7&port=50001&presentation=message

+(Does not work in desktop browsers - due to security restrictions)